 The Nazca Lines are large-scale geoglyphs: straight lines and figurative drawings on the gravel floor of the desert, made by the Nazca civilisation between 500BC and 500AD.
 They were made by removing the top layer of red-coloured pebbles, exposing the paler colours beneath and they’ve been preserved for so long because of the lack of rain in the area.

-There are straight lines as long as and figurative designs including a spider, a hummingbird, a monkey and a man.
+There are straight lines, some several km in length, and figurative designs including a spider, a hummingbird, a monkey and a man.

 For a long time, the mystery was, how did the Nazca people create these long straight lines and huge drawings so accurately without being able to see them from above?
 As you would imagine, some theorise that aliens may have played a role in creating the lines.
 And you might sympathise when you see the figure of a man because he does look rather like a spaceman or an alien…

 Naturally, Anthropologists, ethnologists, and archaeologists tend not to subscribe to the aliens idea (Joe Nickel proved that it is possible to recreate the lines in the 1980s).
 However, there are theories that the purpose of the lines was astronomical, religious (perhaps an attempt to communicate with deities), or even functional, related to water management.

 Whatever the purpose, these epic lines and figures are certainly intriguing.
 When I visited Peru to hike the ancient Inca Trail, I was keen to see if I could visit the even more ancient Nazca Lines as well.

 How can you see the Nazca Lines in Peru?

 The Nazca Lines are in southern Peru and the most prominent lines are located in the desert between Nazca and Palpa.